-f) Blue transmits a unicast PING reply to Red using Red's destination MAC address.
+4-3-3-1-1-6f) Blue transmits a unicast PING reply to Red using Red's destination MAC address.

 The final step in the conversation is for Blue to transmit a PING reply to Red.
 However, because Blue's team is running TLB, it must make a load-balancing decision before transmitting the PING reply.
-The load-balancing decision is made by using either Red's MAC address or Red's IP address.
-Once Blue decides which network port to use, it transmits a unicast PING reply to Red using Red's MAC address (A).
+The load-balancing decision is made by using Red's MAC address or Red's IP address.
+After Blue decides which network port to use, it transmits a unicast PING reply to Red using Red's MAC address (A).

-If Blue chooses to transmit from the Primary port, Red will receive a PING Reply from Blue with a source MAC address of B, destination MAC address of A, a source IP address of 1.1.1.2 and a destination IP address of 1.1.1.1.
-However, if Blue chooses to transmit from the Non-Primary port, Red will receive a PING reply from Blue with a source MAC address of E, destination MAC address of A, a source IP address of "1.1.1.2" and a destination IP address of E, destination MAC address of A, a source IP address of "1.1.1.2" and a destination IP address of 1.1.1.1.
-Either way, Red only distinguishes that it received a PING reply from the Layer 3 address, 1.1.1.2 (refer to "Transmit Load Balancing Methods (algorithms)" for a complete discussion).
+If Blue chooses to transmit from the primary port, Red will receive a PING Reply from Blue with a source MAC address of B, destination MAC address of A, a source IP address of 1.1.1.2 and a destination IP address of 1.1.1.1.
+However, if Blue chooses to transmit from the non-primary port, Red will receive a PING reply from Blue with a source MAC address of E, destination MAC address of A, a source IP address of "1.1.1.2" and a destination IP address of 1.1.1.1.
+Either way, Red only distinguishes that it received a PING reply from the Layer 3 address, 1.1.1.2 (see "Transmit Load Balancing Methods (algorithms)" for a complete discussion).
 The user sees the PING reply message printed on the screen.
 This completes the entire conversation.